pathway27/bookr-mod-vita/bookr/readme.txt

 - Added single line scroll for the analog pad in the text viewer.
 - Bookr will now try to block images from loading in PDF files when it is runing low on memory.
 - Fixed many memory leaks in the image loader for PDF files.
-Bookr should now be able to load and display PDF files with more images than before.
+Bookr can load and display PDF files with more images than before.
 - Fixed memory leaks releasing the PDF viewer singleton.
 - Restored full page scroll with cursor buttons.
 - Fixed font corruption for large font sizes in the text viewer.
 - Fixed page positions in the text viewer after changing the font size and/or font rotation.
-Boormarks for text files are not compatible with older releases.
+Bookmarks for text files are not compatible with older releases.

 Bookr 0.7.0 - April 9th 2006